• Skip to primary navigation

 I honestly had no choice since my maternal grandmother always baked something in her kitchen every day.
 She was my babysitter before I entered grade school, so I remember spending countless hours with her in the kitchen.

 So many hours in fact that I had my own set of small child-size baking pans and utensils.
-I would stand next to her on top of an empty turned over a milk crate to be able to reach the countertop.
+I would stand next to her on top of an empty turned-over milk crate to be able to reach the countertop.
 She would then hand me a small amount of her dough/batter to make my very own creations.

 Baking cakes, pies, and cookies quickly became my jam.
-Speaking of cookies...are you familiar with palmier cookies.
+Speaking of cookies...are you familiar with palmier cookies or elephant ear pastry?

 Jump to: